 The flip side has always been that the spouse receiving spousal support has had to claim that money as income on their taxes.
 As a whole, this has been beneficial to the taxpayers rather than the government, because the higher earner is typically the person paying support.
 That means, the higher earner, being the person most likely to pay higher taxes, has been getting the benefit of the deduction, while that tax obligation gets passed on to the lower earner, who receives support.

 However, these roles are being reversed.
 Starting January 1, 2019, the person paying support will no longer get the tax deduction.
 However, the person receiving support will no longer have to claim this money as income.
-So the person receiving support will get the money free of most tax obligation.
+So the person receiving support will get the money free of most tax obligations.
 This is how child support has always been treated.
-Where the receiving person gets it tax free, but the payer has to pay taxes on the income they received.
+Where the receiving person gets it tax-free, but the payer has to pay taxes on the income they received.

 This new law only impacts people whose orders are finalized after the end of 2018.
 So if you have an old order, or finalize your divorce this year, the old laws will still apply to you.